dribnet/purvs/README.md

-## PS2 MDDN 242 2019
+## PS2 MDDN 242 2019 - Sketch

-(Replace this README with information about your alphabet.
-This is an example.)
+I want my alphabet to have a simple design, though I haven't settled with this one yet.

-Each of my letters is composed with two circles.
-The size and position of the first circle is fixed, but the location and size of the second circle is controlled by three parameters.
+Each of my letters is composed with one arc and one line.
+The size and position of the arc is fixed, but the location and length of the line and the angles of both arc and line is controlled by six parameters.

-The three parameters per letter:
+The six parameters per letter:

+  * `x` : The x coordinate of the first point of the line
-  * `size` : radius of the second circle
+  * `y` : The y coordinate of the first point of the line

-  * `offsetx` : x offset of the second circle relative to the first one
+  * `x2` : The x coordinate of the second point of the line
-  * `offsety` : y offset of the second circle relative to the first one
+  * `y2` : The y coordinate of the second point of the line

+  * `start` : The angle in degrees of where the arc starts
+  * `stop` : The angle in degrees of where the arc stops